Ayunoo/Condition-Monitoring-Project/README.md

 ## 🤝 Acknowledgements

 Special thanks to:
-- The **MEMM1263 Condition Monitoring** course and instructors for the theoretical framework.
+- The **MEMM1263 Condition Monitoring** course and Dr Zair Asrar for the theoretical framework.
 - The **Electrical Laboratory** for providing access to the equipment and space used during data collection.